-Our Compensation Committee considered advice provided by Meridian in establishing our 2014 executive compensation program.
+Our Compensation Committee considered advice provided by Meridian in establishing our 2016 executive compensation program.
 Meridian is retained by and reports directly to the Chair of the Compensation Committee.
-Meridian was first retained by Akamai in 2011 and, as described above, provided services to the Compensation Committee such as recommending a peer group of companies, assisting Akamai in surveying the practices of peer companies in the United States, as well as other companies with which we compete to attract and retain executive talent, comparing our compensation programs with such companies, reviewing the value of equity compensation previously granted to executives, developing a long-term executive compensation strategy and related services.
-Meridian has not provided us with any services in 2011-2014 beyond providing advice or recommendations on the amount or form of executive and director compensation matters.
-The Compensation Committee determined that Meridian was independent of management throughout this time period.
+Meridian was first retained by the Compensation Committee in 2011.
+Since then, Meridian has provided the following services to the Compensation Committee: (i) recommending a peer group of companies, (ii) assisting the Compensation Committee in understanding compensation levels of executive officers in the benchmarking peer group, (iii) assisting the Compensation Committee in understanding compensation design practices of companies in the design reference group, (iv) reviewing the value of equity compensation previously granted to executives, (v) developing a long-term executive compensation strategy and related services.
+Meridian has not provided us with any services during fiscal years 2011 through 2016 beyond providing advice or recommendations on the amount or form of executive and director compensation.
+The Compensation Committee determined that Meridian was independent of management throughout this period.

-How We Considered the 2014 "Say-on-Pay" Advisory Vote on Executive Compensation
+How We Considered the 2016 "Say-on-Pay" Advisory Vote on Executive Compensation

-The Compensation Committee has consistently strived to balance the need to offer competitive executive compensation with what it believes is in the long-term best interests of the company and our stockholders.
+The Compensation Committee has consistently strived to balance the need to offer competitive executive compensation with what it believes is in the long-term best interests of Akamai and our stockholders.
 The Compensation Committee takes seriously stockholder input.
-We consider that input, best practices and the competitive environment to develop compensation programs that are designed to support our short- and long-term success without encouraging excessive risk taking.
+We consider that input, best practices and the competitive environment to develop compensation programs that are designed to support our short- and long-term success without encouraging excessive risk-taking.

-At our 2014 Annual Meeting of Stockholders, we held an advisory vote on our 2013 executive compensation program, and 98.5% of the votes cast on the matter were voted in support of the program.
+At our 2016 Annual Meeting of Stockholders, we held an advisory vote on our 2015 executive compensation program, and 90% of the votes were cast in support of the program.